 What is a sales plan?

 A sales plan is a working document that defines the most appropriate route to increased revenue.
-It outlines your current market position, sales goals and customer attributes, as well as detailing your tools, metrics, and budgets.
+It outlines your current market position, sales goals, and customer attributes, as well as details your tools, metrics, and budgets.
 It also defines your sales strategies and contains a reviewable action plan.
-This helps you to keep your teams aligned with company vision and mission, while giving them a functional guideline to operate from.
+This helps you to keep your teams aligned with your company’s vision and mission while giving them a functional guideline to operate from.

 To help you with this process, we have more information on sales plans, including a useful sales plan template for you to download here.
 Finally, when asking the question, what is sales?, another question probably arises: What is the difference between sales and marketing?